English

 Staff receive regular training to support their understanding of our approach to Phonics, along with strategies for delivery and assessment.
 Teacher and TAs communicate daily about the needs of the children in their groups and classes.
 Phonics observations and coaching sessions take place to support the improvement of teaching and learning.
 CPD is responsive to the needs of the staff.

 Our aim is for all pupils, including the weakest readers, to make sufficient progress to meet or exceed age related expectations and to ensure that pupils are familiar with and enjoy listening to a wide range of stories, poems, rhymes and non-fiction books.
-Through the implementation of our phonics curriculum, we aim to achieve four targets:
+Through the implementation of our phonics curriculum, we :

-• A minimum of 75% of pupils will leave Reception working within Phase 3.
+• Aim to achieve a minimum of 75% of pupils leaving Reception working within Phase 3.

-• We aspire for 90% of children to pass the Phonics Screening Check.
+• Aspire for 90% of children to pass the Phonics Screening Check.

 • Promote a love of reading and books at every opportunity.
 Our displays reflect this and are evident in classrooms and corridors.
 Our children regularly access the school library and are encouraged to join their local library.
 Our staff read to children every day – they are advocates for reading.